 Making DIY Lacing Cards

 Start by downloading and printing our 3 botanical designs at the bottom of the post.
 We used dustier colors in our cards for a May color palette, then printed them using our PIXMA TS8020 printer by Canon.
 Once you have your embroidery floss you can get started with the project.
 The beauty of this project is that there is no specific technique.
 The only thing to remember is that you should initially stick your needle through the card from the back and not the front so that you can hide the knots.
 Of course, you will need to use a needle to make sewing cards, so be cautious with little ones.
 One option is to pre-punch the holes for your kids using a thumbtack/push pin.
-We actually did this with our cards just to make the lacing process easier in general.
+We actually did this with our cards just to make the lacing process easier.
 Then, the kids can use a blunt plastic needle like these.

 Wall Art or Greeting Cards